What is development without consent?

 Part 5 approvals for public authorities

 Development without consent can also apply to activities undertaken by government departments or agencies as part of their everyday responsibilities (e.g. water supply infrastructure being constructed by a water utility).
-Many of these activities are allowed to be carried out under State Environmental Planning Policy (Infrastructure) 2007 (ISEPP).
+Many of these activities are allowed to be carried out under the State Environmental Planning Policy (Transport and Infrastructure) 2021.

 Environmental assessment of these activities is undertaken under Part 5 of the Environmental Planning Assessment Act 1979 (EP&A Act).

 The process for gaining approval of your activity will vary according to the nature of your activity and the licence, permit or approval needed to carry out the activity.

 The purpose of the Part 5 assessment system is to ensure public authorities fully consider environmental issues before they undertake or approve activities that do not require development consent from a council or the Minister.

 If an activity is judged by the relevant public authority to 'significantly affect the environment', then an environmental impact statement will need to be prepared and considered by the public authority.